namoricoo/Coderbyte-Ruby-Rspec/README.md

 * 11) AB Check: For this challenge you will determine if two characters are separated a specific way in the string.
 * 12) Vowel Count: For this challenge you will be counting all the vowels in a string.
 * 13) Word Count: For this challenge you will be determining how many words a sentence contains.
-* 14) For this challenge you will traverse a string and determine if there is an equal amount of certain characters.
+* 14) Ex oh: For this challenge you will traverse a string and determine if there is an equal amount of certain characters.